 Venous Stasis Dermatitis is a change in the color or texture of the skin and most commonly affects the lower extremities as a result of impaired venous blood flow.
 It’s a chronic condition that requires long-term care and management to prevent the cutaneous sequela of Chronic Venous Insufficiency (CVI).
 Varicose veins accompanied by lower extremity edema are clinical signs of CVI and indicate you are at risk of developing stasis dermatitis.

 Impaired function of one-way valves results in the reflux of blood back towards the feet, causing blood to pool in your veins, increasing vessel pressure.
 Over time venous hypertension damages the inside lining of vein walls, making the vessel wall more permeable.
 The increased permeability allows for fluids and small molecules to flow in and out of the vessel, ultimately compromising lymphatic function.
 The lymphatic system is responsible for removing fluid from tissue.
+Venous Stasis Dermatitis then occurs at the skin level.

 If you are experiencing the following signs and symptoms, reach out to your Doctor!